ae-utbm/sith/README.md

 To start the simple development server, just run `python3 manage.py runserver`

+### Logging errors with sentry

+To connect the app to sentry.io, you must set the variable SENTRY_DSN in your settings custom.
+It's composed of the full link given on your sentry project

 ### Generating documentation

 There is a Doxyfile at the root of the project, meaning that if you have Doxygen, you can run `doxygen Doxyfile` to